aseprite/docs/tutorial/color-bar-tutorial.md

   * Setting your color mode to RGB with *Sprite > Color Mode > RGB Color*
   * Changing the transparent color index in the *Sprite > Properties* menu
   * Making your first index a different color

+### How can I re-arrange my palette in Indexed mode without breaking the sprite's colors?

+Re-arranging the palette and pressing the "Remap Palette" button that appears below the palette will remap the sprite's indexes, fixing the sprite's colors.
+See [Indexed Color Mode](#indexed-color-mode) for a demo.

 ### How can I change the color picker type?